ISISComputingGroup/ibex_developers_manual/GUI-Troubleshooting.md

 ## Target Platform Errors

-In some cases when you recieve a `Resolving Target Definition` error, this can relate to some cached files that need to be refreshed and repeatedly performing the loop of `Clean project > Set as Target Platform > Reload` between 3-10 times can fix this issue.
+In some cases when you receive a `Resolving Target Definition` error, this can relate to some cached files that need to be refreshed and repeatedly performing the loop of `Clean project > Set as Target Platform > Reload` between 3-10 times can fix this issue.
 Set as Target Platform and Reload are located on the target view, located at `uk.ac.stfc.isis.ibex.targetplatform.target`.

 ## Other issues